jamescosborn/.entropy/README.md

 ## Description

-_.entropy is an interactive cyberpunk short story that focuses on the themes of technology, media, pop culture, chaos and order.
+_.entropy is an interactive cyberpunk short story that focuses on the themes of technology, media, pop culture, order and chaos.
 The player is first presented with an intro that sets up the world and story, then they are given a few choices to create a character._

 _On the character creation page, the user must choose their path, then enter a name.
 The path the player chooses will have impact on the story text, choices, and outcome.
 The name the user enters will appear at certain points throughout the story.
 The user must select a path and enter a name (1 or more characters, 40 max) in order to continue._